Choosing and Developing a Young Event Horse

 Additional Factors to Consider

-Young horses change quickly!
-Many racehorses experience physical changes that lead to an improved balance once they begin flatwork and proper training, so it's important to not count them out of the prospect race.
+Age of the Horse - Young horses change quickly!
+Many racehorses experience physical changes that lead to an improved balance once they begin flatwork and proper training, so it's important not to count them out of the prospect race.
 The scapula and withers of a horse can grow with the development of muscle, which can make a horse feel and perform more uphill, even if they didn't seem that way at first.

-Looking at your own goals can help you figure out the kind of temperament you want in your future horse.
+Goals of the Rider - Looking at your own goals can help you figure out the kind of temperament you want in your future horse.
 A young event horse with a calm and willing temperament is a treasure.
 I personally look for curious horses who are not rattled in new environments and who enjoy coming into the arena to work.
 Are you looking for a steady-eddy type who will fall asleep tied to the trailer, no matter where he is?
 Or do you want a horse who will ask you more questions and be more engaged with his surroundings?
 Ultimately, age and training can help a nervous young horse become a confident eventer.
 Similarly, a curious young horse can arguably be easier to develop.

 Closing Thoughts